-There’s so much you can do with one little bag of pillow stuffing, besides put it into a pillow, especially when you’re decorating for Christmas!
+There’s so much you can do with one little bag of pillow stuffing, besides putting it into a pillow.
+Especially when you’re decorating for Christmas!

-I pick up bags of it for cheap at church garage sales, and decorate my whole house with it at Christmas!
+I pick up bags of pillow stuffing for cheap at church garage sales, and decorate my whole house with it at Christmas!
 It is a Christmas decorating essential.
 Here are some ways to use it:

 The kids create billowing smoke tendrils which come out of the chimneys of the Dicken’s houses.
 So creative!